-Use the free Redwood Watch iPhone application powered by iNaturalist or your own camera to take a photo of the tree and submit it online.
+Use your own camera to take a photo of the tree and submit it online.
 Get the iPhone app by clicking on the App Store button on your iPhone, then click on the search button and type “Redwood Watch.”
 Watch our online tutorial to learn how to use the Redwood Watch iPhone application.

 Already, data collected by Redwood Watch volunteers have helped expand our knowledge of where redwood forests grow.
 A group of students at Pepperwood Preserve near Santa Rosa recorded several redwoods growing a couple of miles east of what is generally accepted as the eastern extent of the range.
 This is just the sort of information we need to learn more about the future of the forest.
 In particular, we would love to get observations in Napa County, in Oregon (where the range of redwood currently extends, and some believe will expand), and in the southern populations of Big Sur and the Santa Cruz Mountains.
 The edges of the range are where the impacts of a changing climate are likely to be seen the earliest, and understanding the tolerance of redwoods for elements of climate such as heat and drought will help us to plan our conservation work into an uncertain future.